-My mother’s chiding of me, as her adult, married, daughter, didn’t touch on the nuclear topics like Are you sure he’s the right man for you? or my delinquent housekeeping habits with Jeez, Laura something’s bad in your refrigerator, you didn’t notice?
+My mother’s chiding of me, as her adult, married, daughter, didn’t touch on the nuclear topics like Are you sure he’s the right man for you? or my delinquent housekeeping habits with Geez, Laura something stinks in your refrigerator, you didn’t notice?

-No, as we sat together on my front porch one sunny, summer’s day, Mom’s fingers busily moving, expertly dancing over my baskets of petunias, she gently poked Gee, Laura, you behind on your deadheading?
+No, as we sat together on my front porch one sunny, summer’s day, Mom’s fingers busily moving, expertly dancing over my baskets of petunias, she gently poked Gee, Laura, you behind on your deadheading, or what?
 Your poor plants!

 One spring day, I was about 10, a question came up about invasives in a garden.
 What were they?

 The subject came up while Dad, my brother and I were kneeling around some seedlings.
 I had just picked up a moist flat of – something, some annual, marigolds, portulacas, alyssum? – shaded next to the greenhouse (Dad had my little brother and I schlepping flats from here to there, and there to here – something we seemed to do a lot of as kids) and underneath my fingertips I felt a mass of wet, thick, cool, gushy, slimy blobs.
-Like lightening, I quick-released that flat straight down to the ground which, of course, smashed my flip-flopped toes, causing me to jerk sideways and my glasses to fly off while I, at the same time, screeched and wiped my slimed fingers rapidly up and down my shorts.
+Like lightening, I quick-released that flat straight down to the ground which, of course, smashed my flip-flopped toes, making me jerk sideways, causing my glasses to fly off, while I screamed in pain.
+This was followed by me jumping up and down, dancing around and howling, while I wiped my slimed fingers rapidly up and down my shorts.
 Yeecchhh.

-My father and brother stopped dead and – in unison – quietly turned to stare up at me.
+My father and brother stopped dead.
+In unison, they both turned and quietly stared up at me.

 Yes, alright so I got all girly-girl but come on.
 Gushy?
 Wet?
 Slimy?
 Cold?
-Can’t see ’em but you just know there’s more lurking?
+Can’t see ’em?
+You know there’s more lurking?
 A girl simply has to draw the line somewhere.

 Anyway, I’m wiping slime off my hands, glaring at the eight market-pac mess of seedlings at my feet, and there goes Dad – squatting to help me rescue my dirt-smudged glasses (and his seedlings) – launching into teaching mode: why’re there slugs on that particular flat bottom?
 How do you get rid of them?
 Is there any place you can think of where they really could be a beneficial, Laura?
 [No.]